zapier/zapier-platform-cli/docs/cli.md

 #   Deprecating 1.0.0 - done!
 #   Deprecation successful!
 #
-# We'll let users know that this version is no longer recommended and will cease working by 2017-01-20.
+# We'll let users know that this version is no longer recommended and will cease to work on 2017-01-20.
 ```